This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 So, if you can, it is nice to think outside the box and give out these homeless blessing bags at uncommon times of the year like during the summer and after the holidays.

-If you find it difficult to find people that are experiencing homelessness on a day to day basis, you can always drop these care packages to a homeless shelter where they will be given to people in need.
+If you find it difficult to find people that are experiencing homelessness on a day to day basis, you can always drop these care packages to homeless shelters, soup kitchens or food banks, where those with greater need congregate.

 ...UNIQUE CARE PACKAGE IDEAS... > DIY Sympathy Care Packages for Grieving Friends and Loved Ones > Best IVF Care Packages and Gifts to Show You Care > 9 Insanely Good Care Packages for Wisdom Teeth Removal